BicameralMind/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. How is a framework different than a library?
+- frameworks gives you structure for your application, libraries are packages of code that typically get called by your application to perform a task

 2. What is a controller?
+- a JavsScript object that controls the data in the application

 3. What is a view?
+- the view that the user will see in their browser

 4. What is a single page application?
+- a web app that load a single HTML page and dynamically updates that page as the user interacts with the app

 5. What is a directive in Angular?
+- HTML attributes that can attach to elements to enhance funcationality

 ## Git

 ### Exercises

 1. Write a command to create a new branch called `bug-fix`.
+- $ git checkout -b bug-fix

 2. If you're on the `master` branch, write a command to merge a branch called `bug-fix` into the `master` branch.
+- $ git merge bug-fix